-- Influencer marketing: Hire a person who has a high following on social networks.
+- Hire an influencer who has a high following on social networks.

-- Lead magnets: free webinars, free whitepapers, free templates, and other free and useful sorts of content.
+- Utilize lead magnets like free webinars, free whitepapers, free templates, and other useful sorts of content for branding.

-Now, SMM is not just about running high-quality ads on Facebook and Instagram.
+Now, SMM is not just about running high-quality ads on social media.
 You need to do a lot more to make people aware of your startup.
-For example, if you have noticed that many brands interact with their audience via Facebook posts.
-Like, people tell their problems in the comments, and the concerned person responds.
+For example, you must have noticed that many brands interact with their audience via Facebook posts.
+People tell their problems in the comments, and the concerned person responds.

 This method of interacting with your target audience will help in the organic growth of your startup.
 Plus, it will also help in attracting quality traffic to your business website.

 For example, let’s say you promote a new platform for marketers.
 Then, you need to research Facebook communities using keywords like digital marketing, SEO marketing, social media marketing, B2B marketing, and so on.